 Why?
 Because the use of the word "father" for a priest originates from an ancient tradition among ancient languages - that has been used for thousands of years in different cultures.
 These traditions considered a spiritual master to be one's spiritual father.
 This is supported by the concept of being "born again" or "born anew" as Jesus described.
 Such a spiritual awakening can result when accompanied by the mentorship of God's Representative.

-1) Among the Jewish sectarian institution in the centuries prior to Jesus' arrival (laid down around the seventh century BC): To portend that the Jewish race was the "chosen people" and are superior to other races and peoples around the world.
+1) Among the temple sectarian institution in the centuries prior to Jesus' arrival (laid down around the seventh century BC): To portend that the Judean race was the "chosen people" and are superior to other races and peoples around the world.

 2) Among the Roman Catholic sectarian institution - carried out through the Nicene Creed and continued teachings of so-called Christianity along with the Protestant and other sects that followed: To put forth the impression that Jesus was the "king of the Jews" - the only Messiah and the only savior - allowing the Romans to use the Christian religion to establish their ultimate rule over Europe and the Middle East.